ISO 14005 - Environmental management systems – Guidelines for a flexible approach to phased implementation

 - increasing the maturity of certain elements, such as ensuring that the organization’s existing environmental policy is taken into account in day-to-day decision making and operations.

-WG 9 developed an assessment sheet that supports the maturity matrix and will be available on this website when the revised standard has been published.
+WG 9 developed an assessment sheet that supports the maturity matrix and which is available on the website.
 It follows the same structure as the maturity matrix and helps organizations to determine their level of maturity for each element.
 Measuring progress towards implementing an EMS is useful to track its benefits to ensure the efficient use of resources and achievement of the organization’s objectives.

-This website will also provide examples, e.g. on how a company developed a full EMS using the phased approach described in ISO 14005.
+This website also provides an example on how a company developed a full EMS using the phased approach described in ISO 14005.